aefarrell/aefarrell.github.io/_posts/2021-01-09-vapour_cloud_explosion_example.md

 ### Britter-McQuaid model

-The Britter-McQuaid model[^BM] is a dense cloud dispersion model based on dimensional analysis and fitting to experimental data.
+The Britter-McQuaid model([Britter and McQuaid 1988](#britter-1988)) is a dense cloud dispersion model based on dimensional analysis and fitting to experimental data.
 It is given as a series of correlation curves for six different concentrations and the distance to the concentration of interest is interpolated from these.
 The concentrations represent a mean concentration over the whole cloud at that distance.

 This is one of the simpler models to use directly, and is appropriate for a screening case.
 Dense gas dispersion modeling is a large field with many different models that could be used and, like many things, as the models grow in detail they also grow in the number of parameters that must be provided.
 For the purposes of screening the limiting factor is often not computing power or model complexity *per se* as much as the information required to even run the models and the time needed to gather that information.

 *Note* the concentrations in this model are given in volume fraction and it is assumed that the in-cloud concentration of butane is 1.0 (i.e 100%) at the release point.

-The Britter-McQuaid curves can be approximated with a series of piece-wise linear functions[^ccps-3]
+The Britter-McQuaid curves can be approximated with a series of piece-wise linear functions([AIChE/CCPS 2000](#ccps-2000))

 $$ \beta = m \alpha + b $$